Do your kids hang their clothes on the floor? Here’s how to keep them organized and put away.

 This week I am sharing ways that I’ve applied the principles of decluttering in my own house.
 So far, we’ve seen my closet, the playroom, and how we handle electronic devices.
 Today I am going to show you how we solved a “clothing on the floor” problem in my youngest daughter’s room.

-I have written before about the whirlwind that is Sophia.
+I have written before about the whirlwind that is my youngest child.
 Her room is often quite messy due to her whirlwind nature.
 Then she gets really distracted while trying to clean it up.

 Here is a photo from this past January:

 I will say that her room has not gotten that messy since.
 Mostly because I introduced the Mommy Clean Checklist and because I remind her to use it almost every day.
 It has made a huge difference.

 But I have noticed that there is another problem that happens in Sophia’s room.

 When she gets ready in the morning, she goes through her drawers and closet true to her whirlwind nature.
 She flings shirts and pants all around in search for the one thing that she wants to wear, and she doesn’t think to put them back into her drawers when she finds her favorite outfit.